NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 - Use the `-NoCache` option with `nuget restore`, or the `--no-cache` option with `dotnet restore`.
 These options don't affect restore operations through the Visual Studio Package Manager or console.
 - Clear the cache using `nuget locals http-cache -clear` or `dotnet nuget locals http-cache --clear`.
 - Temporarily set the NUGET_HTTP_CACHE_PATH environment variable to a different folder.

+## <a name="migrating-to-automatic-restore"></a> Migrate to automatic package restore (Visual Studio)

+For NuGet 2.6 and earlier, an MSBuild-integrated package restore was previously supported but that is no longer true.
+(It was typically enabled by right-clicking a solution in Visual Studio and selecting **Enable NuGet Package Restore**).
+If your project uses the deprecated MSBuild-integrated package restore, please migrate to automatic package restore.

+Projects that use MSBuild-Integrated package restore typically contain a *.nuget* folder with three files: *NuGet.config*, *nuget.exe*, and *NuGet.targets*.
+The presence of a *NuGet.targets* file determines whether NuGet will continue to use the MSBuild-untegrated approach, so this file must be removed during the migration.

+To migrate to automatic package restore:

+1. Close Visual Studio.
+2. Delete *.nuget/nuget.exe* and *.nuget/NuGet.targets*.
+3. For each project file, remove the `<RestorePackages>` element and remove any reference to *NuGet.targets*.

+To test the automatic package restore:

+1. Remove the *packages* folder from the solution.
+2. Open the solution in Visual Studio and start a build.

+   Automatic package restore should download and install each dependency package, without adding them to source control.

 ## Troubleshooting